Click here to download the full report.

 High-frequency buyers are more likely to have started at a young age and with the help or encouragement of others in their social networks.
 These people are far more likely than others to have had their first paid sex experience initiated by “a friend, colleague, group of friends, or family member,” typically by the time they turned 21.

 Demographic traits are poor predictors of sex buying.
 Race and sexual orientation have almost no profiling power.

 Currently active high-frequency buyers are much more likely than other men to make $100,000 or more annually.
 Buyers are found across the income distribution with this important exception.

 Most men have never paid for sex.
-In fact, our survey finds that only 6.2% of respondents have bought sex within the past 12 months (20.6% do so at least once in their lifetimes).
+In fact, only 6.2% of respondents have bought sex within the past 12 months.

 One in five men who have never bought before “could envision buying sex in the future if the circumstances were right.”
 The report delves deeper into what these circumstances are, and how they reinforce the experiences and beliefs associated with sex-buying behavior.

 On average, US sex buyers spend more than $100 per transaction.
-Based on the recorded spend data and computed annual transactions for different groups of buyers, this survey estimates the annual size of the US commercial sex market at $5.7 billion.
+A very small number of survey respondents reported spending thousands of dollars on their most recent “transaction.”
+Based on the recorded spend data and computed annual transactions for different groups of buyers (excluding, for statistical purposes, the aforementioned extreme spenders), this survey estimates the annual size of the US commercial sex market at $5.7 billion.